utharper/sourcemod-hl2dm/README.md

 # gameme_hud
 **Requires the [gameME plugin](https://github.com/gamemedev/plugin-sourcemod) (gameME is a paid service)**

-Displays a HUD (left of the socreboard) showing your overall rank, kills, deaths, headshots, accuracy, etc.
+Displays a HUD (left of the scoreboard) showing your overall rank, kills, deaths, headshots, accuracy, etc.
 It only shows when the scoreboard is open (by holding TAB).
 If you are spectating another player, it will show their stats instead.

 ![gameme_hud_example](https://i.imgur.com/zww76IL.png)